By Stacie Calabrese, Manager, 4A’s Research, [email protected].

 CBD is found in both the cannabis and hemp plants and has analgesic and anti-inflammatory properties.
 You’ve probably also heard about THC (delta-9-tetrahydrocannabinol), which has similar properties but also has intoxicating psychoactive effects (in plain English, it makes people feel high).
 While both plants contain CBD, THC is found in very low levels in hemp plants.
 Cannabis will make you feel high; hemp will not.

-CBD, whether from hemp or cannabis, is used for a variety of health benefits, like providing pain relief, treatment of seizures and anxiety, and as a sleep-aid.
+CBD, whether from hemp flower or cannabis, is used for a variety of health benefits, like providing pain relief, treatment of seizures and anxiety, and as a sleep-aid.
 There is also strong scientific evidence supporting CBD as a treatment for epilepsy.
 Even though more research into the health benefits of CBD needs to be conducted, the market has exploded with new products – over 300 brands are now offering CBD products.
 The most common formats for CBD products are tinctures (drops), edibles, sprays, balms and salves, and vape juice.

 Who Are the Consumers and How Can We Align With Them?